msabramo/django-ztaskq/README.markdown

 ([Read more about pickling here](http://docs.python.org/tutorial/inputoutput.html#the-pickle-module))

-It is a recommended best practice that instead of passing a Django model object to a task, you intead pass along the model's ID or primary key, and re-get the object in the task function.

 The @task Decorator
 -------------------

-    from django_ztask.decorators import task
+    from django_ztaskq.decorators import task

-The `@task()` decorator will turn any normal function in to a `django_ztask` task if called using one of the function extensions.
+The `@task()` decorator will turn any normal function in to a `django_ztaskq` task if called using one of the function extensions.

 Function extensions
 -------------------